Witten-Reshetikhin-Turaev invariants for 3-manifolds from Lagrangian intersections in configuration spaces: Notations

-In the following formulas, we denote by $C_i:=N_{C(i)}$. \end{defn} \begin{rmk}(Specialisation corresponding to a braid closure)\\ We will use this change of coefficients in the situation where $n$ is replaced by $2n+1$ and the $2n$ points except the middle one inherit a colouring with $l$ colours coming from a braid closure for a braid with $n$ strands.
-We consider the middle point $(n+1)$ coloured with the first colour as the first strand $C(n+1)=1$.
+\end{defn} \begin{defn}(Our setting: specialisation corresponding to a braid closure)\\ We will use this change of coefficients in the situation where $n$ is replaced by $2n+1$ and the $2n$ points except the middle one inherit a colouring with $l$ colours coming from a braid closure of a braid with $n$ strands: